griffio/griffio.github.io/_posts/2022-06-23-More-Kotlin-Ktor-Client.md

 ```

 * Each response is a list of Planets
+  * ContentNegotiation is a Ktor client plugin used when a server sends a response with `application/json`, the response payload is marshalled into a data class
 * Planets is a wrapper for the results
 * Kotlin Serialization only supports explicit attribute name to data class property via @SerialName
   * For/against arguments of using automatic naming strategy [kotlinx.serialization/issues/33](https://github.com/Kotlin/kotlinx.serialization/issues/33)